The Great Pacific Garbage Patch (GPGP) is the largest accumulation zone of ocean plastic waste in the world.

 He and his team envisioned a network of long floating screens that would concentrate the plastic so that we could then extract, store it, and ship it to land.

-The dream has become a reality, and the Ocean Cleanup will deploy its first floating barriers in 2018.
+The dream has become a reality, and the Ocean Cleanup deployed its first floating barriers in 2018.
 The GPGP may have its days numbered.

-But, what exactly is the Great Pacific Garbage Patch?
+But what exactly is the Great Pacific Garbage Patch?
+Here's everything you need to know about the GPGP:

 1. The Great Pacific Garbage Patch measures 1.6 million square kilometers and is located in the North Pacific Ocean;